japhialoo/Rovers.learn/README.md

 7. "Functions.py" contain miscellaneous functions used for creating arrays and saving solutions.

 ## GitHub Repository
-_Below is the code to slone the github repository for the implementations_
+_Below is the code to clone the github repository for the implementations_

 Clone the repo:
 ```sh